Feedback & Complaints

 A complaint is an expression of dissatisfaction about the services provided or the performance of staff in providing that service.

 - Clients have a right to know they can complain and how to go about it.
-Screen NSW will publish its complaints policy and will provide straightforward means for clients to raise concerns or make a complaint related to service delivery.
+Create NSW will publish its complaints policy and will provide straightforward means for clients to raise concerns or make a complaint related to service delivery.

 - Staff receiving a complaint will aim to resolve it at the earliest possible opportunity.
 It is expected that the majority of complaints will be addressed and resolved by frontline staff providing further information or explanation at the time the matter is raised.
 Where the client is not satisfied with the initial response to the complaint, they will be given the option to progress the issue through the formal complaint handling process.